wb-gs507938/mysql/intl.en-US/Product Introduction/What is RDS.md

 In addition to excellent support for features such as transactions, subqueries, Multi-Version Concurrency Control \(MVCC\), and data integrity check, RDS for PostgreSQL integrates a series of important functions including high availability, backup, and recovery that help ease your O&M burden.

-RDS for PostgreSQL currently supports version 9.4.
+RDS for PostgreSQL currently supports versions 9.4 and 10.

 ## RDS for PPAS {#section_lzj_zw5_tdb .section}